Why a Gardenscapes Level Becomes Easier After Multiple Failures

 • how you play time-limited events (whether you feel pressured or play casually).

 Even if nothing officially “changes,” these metrics strongly influence how difficulty feels.
-When resources tighten or attempts pile up, the same level can suddenly feel much harsher.
+When resources tighten or attempts pile up, the same level can suddenly feel much harsher, especially when a Gardenscapes level is not giving from the beginning and the opening never creates enough momentum to recover.

 Why This Helps Freemium Games